marlietandoc/marlietandoc.github.io/content/project/example/index.md

 ---
 title: Memory biases in behavior, brains, and machines
 summary: Our memories are not perfect recordings of the past.
 But are prone to bias and misinformation.
 As part of my PhD work, I have been identifying what kind of memories are most susceptible to such biases.
-By combining behavior, fMRI, and neural networks, we show that memory biases exist in humans and machines.
-And that they are not just random errors, but are a product of an optimal learning system.
-I recently presented this work as a talk (see slides below) at one of the biggest conferences in the world.  {{< staticref "https://www.sfn.org/meetings/neuroscience-2022" "newtab" >}}Neuroscience 2022.{{< /staticref >}}.
+By combining behavioral experiments, fMRI, and neural networks, we show that memory biases similarly exist in humans and machines.
+And we find, that they are not just random errors, but are a product of an optimal learning system.
+I recently presented this work as a talk (see slides below) at one of the biggest conferences in the world {{< staticref "https://www.sfn.org/meetings/neuroscience-2022" "newtab" >}}Neuroscience 2022.{{< /staticref >}}